couchbaselabs/sync_gateway_admin_ui/README.md

 **NOTE:** This is not a standalone project -- it's a submodule of the [Couchbase Sync Gateway][SG].
 We are keeping it in a separate repository so that its Git commits and Github issues are separated from the main gateway's, for clarity.

 This project contains the Web assets for the Sync Gateway's admin console.
-To use this interface, launch a Sync Gateway server and visit http://localhost:4985/_admin/ in your browser.
-(This port is bound to localhost-only by default, so if you want to connect to it from a remote device you may need to create a tunnel.)
+To use this interface, launch a Sync Gateway server and visit [http://localhost:4985/_admin/](http://localhost:4985/_admin/) in your browser.
+(This port is bound to localhost-only by default, so if you want to connect to it from a remote device you may need to create a tunnel or change your gateway config.)

 ## What can you do with it?